jojo13572001/mysql-cluster-with-proxy/README.md

     bash start_node.sh -data 1 172.31.13.64

-    2.2   Go to your second data node 172.31.14.144 and take management node as your argument
+    2.2   Go to your second data node 172.31.14.144 and take one management node as your argument

     bash start_node.sh -data 0 172.31.13.64